Smoked Beer Can Chicken is my new favorite way to cook a whole chicken. This method has been popular with barbecue enthusiasts for quite some time.

 Absolutely!
 The key to making delicious dishes you and your family enjoy eating is to cook with the ingredients and seasonings you like.

-Feel free to adjust the dry rub seasonings to fit your tastes.
-You can use a BBQ seasoning blend, jerk seasoning, cajun seasoning, or lemon pepper to make this recipe.
+Feel free to adjust the dry rub seasonings to suit your tastes.
+For this recipe, you can use a BBQ seasoning blend, jerk seasoning, Cajun seasoning, or lemon pepper.

 How to Make Smoked Beer Can Chicken

-- Add the kosher salt, black pepper, garlic powder, onion powder, cumin, sweet paprika, turmeric, and cayenne pepper to a small bowl.
+- In a small bowl, add the kosher salt, black pepper, garlic powder, onion powder, cumin, sweet paprika, turmeric, and cayenne pepper.

 - Mix the seasonings together thoroughly to make the dry spice rub.